mattaylor/twist/README.md

 ## API

-    create()                // Return an array of agents initialised from the config file Agent.scan(keywords)    // Watch Twitter streams for menitons which include 'keywords' Agent.call(tweet)       // Make call which plays back 'tweet' Agent.post(tweet)       // send a Message to Twitter
+    init()                // Return an array of agents initialised from the config file Agent.scan(keywords)    // Watch Twitter streams for menitons which include 'keywords' Agent.call(tweet)       // Make call which plays back 'tweet' Agent.post(tweet)       // send a Message to Twitter